matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

 EN_PRUNING_ENABLED: 'true'
 ```

-By default, the node will keep L1 batch data for 7 days.
+By default, the node will keep L1 batch data for 7 days determined by the batch timestamp (always equal to the timestamp
+of the first block in the batch).
 You can configure the retention period using:

 ```yaml
 EN_PRUNING_DATA_RETENTION_SEC: '259200' # 3 days